Lazer-Bauer/project-node/README.md

 ### This app is exactly like the requirements of the assignments, where the assignment wasn't clear I stated it in that action the rule

-# the core in this project allows request from any address this what the lecture Danial Tzadok said to do
+# the core in this project allows request from any address this what the lecture Danial Tzadok said to do. the .env is also in gitHub Yehonatan M said its ok

 # ENVIRONMENTS